rpnlatex v1.4.2

 • Bold and italic words may be entered using **bold** and //italic// syntax.

-Shift+Enter Edit Text
+Shift Enter Edit as Text

 Tab Stack Manipulation and Utilities